House Lifting Explained

 - House size – A larger home means a heavier structure, which is usually more difficult to lift compared to a smaller home.
 Because elevating a larger home safely requires more work, equipment, and manpower, the lifting process is usually longer and costlier.

-- Existing damage – Our professionals will take into account every single factor that may affect your foundation’s stability and structural integrity of your home.
-If your home was damaged by flood in the past, repairs might be required before it can be lifted.
+- Existing damage – Our professionals will take into account every single factor that may affect your foundation’s stability and the structural integrity of your home.
+If your home was damaged by a flood in the past, repairs might be required before it can be lifted.
 For instance, a large crack in the foundation may degrade a home’s structural integrity during the elevation process.
 In that case, the crack should be fixed before the structure can be raised.

 In order to assess the overall condition of your home and determine if any repairs or accommodations need to be made before elevating it, we’ll inspect your entire house, including the foundation.
 Additionally, it’s important to know that specific issues, such as cracks in the siding or interior plaster, or small structural imperfections that can be easily fixed by a general contractor, could occur as a repercussion of the lift.